DarthMike/darthmike.github.io/source/_posts/2015-09-07-poor-mans-functional-programming-part-2.markdown

 ## Basics

-Let's review the features of Swift and the standard library that help write more 'functional' without having to restructure or change how we build a project.
+Let's look at the features of Swift and the standard library that help write more 'functional' without having to restructure or change how we build a project.

 ### Better functions